vegaprotocol/vegacapsule/readme.md

 ## Configuration

-Capsule can bootstraps network based on configuration.
+Capsule can bootstrap a network based on configuration.
 Please see `config.hcl` for example.

 [TODO expand on this]